 When pursuing a Biologics License Application (BLA) or New Drug Application (NDA), meeting timelines is crucial.
 However, the path to approval is often fraught with potential delays.
 Understanding these risks—and knowing how to mitigate them—can make or break your timeline.

-Here are the 10 most common risks and expert tips on how to manage them effectively.
+Top 10 most common risks and expert tips on how to manage them effectively

 One of the most common pitfalls is submitting an incomplete or inaccurate application, which can trigger a Refuse to File (RTF) action by the FDA.
 An RTF delays the entire process by months.